-sense that first sergeants are in direct and daily contact with sizeable numbers of other enlisted men, this position is one requiring outstanding leadership and professional competence.
+c.
+First sergeant.
+This position title is second to the sergeant major in importance, responsibility, and prestige.
+In the sense that first sergeants are in direct and daily contact with sizeable numbers of other enlisted men, this position is one requiring outstanding leadership and professional competence.
 The first sergeant is the senior enlisted assistant to commanders of companies, batteries, and troops.
-It is normal for company commanders to use the noncommissioned officer channel (par.
-11) for the conduct of many routine activities, particularly in garrison.
+It is normal for company commanders to use the noncommissioned officer channel (para 11) for the conduct of many routine activities, particularly in garrison.
 Thus, in these activities, the first sergeant occupies an intermediary position between the other enlisted personnel and the officers of the company.
 He conducts routine company administration and company operations as directed by the company commander.
 He drafts company orders, reports, and other documents requiring the signature of the company commander.
 The functions of the first sergeant do not include responsibilities which cannot be delegated by the company commander or which properly belong to the executive officer or platoon leaders.

-o.
+d.
 Platoon sergeant.
-This grade of rank and position title is also one of the key ones in the command structure of the Army.
+This position title is also one of the key ones in the command structure of the Army.
 It is normal for platoon sergeants to become vital members of the chain of command under the provisions of paragraph 16.
 When the officer platoon leader is present, the platoon sergeant is his key assistant and advisor.

-d.
+e.
 Section, squad, and team leaders.
-The importance of these positions stems from the fact that the responsibilities of these echelons of the chain of command (par.
-11) are habitually exercised by noncommissioned officers.
+The importance of these positions stems from the fact that the responsibilities of these echelons of the chain of command (para 11) are habitually exercised by noncommissioned officers.
 Platoon leaders hold their subordinate leaders responsible-

-(1) For personal appearance and cleanliness of their soldiers.
+- (1) For personal appearance and cleanliness of their soldiers. - .(2) That all Government property issued to members of their units is properly maintained and accounted for at all times and that discrepancies are reported promptly.

-- (2) That all Government property issued to members of their units is properly maintained and accounted for at all times and that discrepancies are reported promptly. - (3) That, while in a duty status, they be ready at all times to report the location and activity of all individuals of the unit.
-Thus as the basic reporting unit in formations, the squad is either present, or individuals absent are reported by name and not merely accounted for. - (4) That the unit is prepared to function in its primary mission role.
+- (3) That, while in a duty status, they be ready at all times to report the location and activity of all individuals of the unit.
+Thus as the basic reporting unit in fornations, the squad is either present, or individuals absent are reported by name and not merely accounted for. - (x) That the unit is prepared to function in its primary mission role.

-c.
+f.
 Acting noncommissioned officers.
-Company, troop, battery, and separate detachment commanders may appoint acting corporals and sergeants in accordance with AR 624-200 for the purpose of filling position vacancies.
-Additionally, AR 624-200 provides for acting corporals, sergeants, and staff sergeants for casual groups.
-While so acting they will wear the insignia and have the responsibilities, authority, and privileges of the position to which appointed, except that they will not be entitled to the pay and allowances of such higher grades, and such service will not be credited as time in a higher grade for appointment or date of rank purposes.
+Company, troop, battery, and separate detachment commanders may appoint acting corporals and sergeants in accordance with AR 600-200 for the purpose of filling position vacancies.
+Additionally, AR 600-200 provides for acting corporals, sergeants, and staff sergeants for casual groups.
+While so acting they will wear the insignia and have the responsibilities, authority and privileges of the position to which appointed, except that they will not be entitled to the pay and allowances of such higher grades, and such service will not be credited as time in a higher grade for appointment or date of rank purposes.

-f.
+g.
 Noncommissioned officer disciplinary policies.
 The purpose of this subparagraph is to emphasize the important status of noncommissioned officers in the maintenance of discipline in the Army.
 These policies should be considered together with the provisions of section V and MCM 1951.